jonas-pettersson/fast-ai/README.md

 `./fast-ai/scripts/install-gpu.sh`

-for the part II of the course, using python 3 and tensorflow, us this script INSTEAD of above:
+for the part II of the course, using python 3 and tensorflow, use this script INSTEAD of above:
 `./fast-ai/scripts/install-gpu-tf.sh`

 `nvidia-smi`
 (check if nvidia gpu is working)

 **5) Setup for Kaggle Competition**